sjp38/hackermail/USAGE.md

 ==================

 For mails of patches, `hkml patch` command is supported.
-Using the comamnd, users can check the patches and/or apply the patches on top of their local source tree.
-For the two purpose, it provides sub-command, `check` and `apply`.
+Using the comamnd, users can check the patches, apply the patches on top of their local source tree, and export the patches as normal files.
+For the three purpose, it provides sub-commands, `check`, `apply`, and `export`.

-The two subcommands receives the identifier of the patch mail.
+The three subcommands receives the identifier of the patch mail.
 If it is given with an index of a mail on last-generated list or thread, and if the index is not for the real patch mail but a cover letter mail of the patch series, the command fetches all patches of the thread and applies the action to those.

 In the cover letter mail provided use case, the command will add the message in cover letter into the first patch, like Andrew Morton usually